-Some individual’s handwriting will display little difference in individual characteristics from the time that their handwriting had matured (usually in the late teens or early 20′s), until the time that they go to the grave.
-However, many individual’s handwriting will undergo moderate to radical changes throughout a lifetime.
+Some individual’s handwriting will display little difference in individual characteristics from the time that their handwriting had matured (usually in the late teens or early 20’s), until the time that they go to the grave.
+However, many individual’s handwriting will undergo at least moderate changes throughout a lifetime.

 An individual who has had a normally fluid handwriting style may suddenly be overtaken with arthritis resulting in handwriting that may abruptly change and be unrecognizable as the same product of that individual.
 A stroke may change someone’s handwriting so severely, or even their ability to hold a pen, that the resulting product may be illegible and totally incomparable to the pre-stroke handwriting.
 Recovery from the stroke often returns the handwriting to near the original form.